Measures of physical mixing evaluate the economic mobility of the typical individual: Introduction

 \section{Introduction}

-Economic mobility describes ``dynamic aspects of inequality'' \citep{Shorrocks1978}.
-It quantifies how wealth (or income\footnote{We focus on wealth in this paper, but our findings also apply to income.}) ranks of individuals change over time.
-Intuitively, when mobility is high, ranks evolve quickly, and the chances of an individual to change their position in the wealth distribution over a given time period are high.
-When mobility is low, individuals are unlikely to change their rank in the distribution over time, or such changes are slow.
+Economic mobility describes ``dynamic aspects of inequality'' \cite{Shorrocks1978}.
+It quantifies how wealth (or income) changes within a population over a given time period~\cite{markandya1984welfare}.
+Intuitively, when mobility is high, the chances of an individual to change their wealth (either in absolute or relative terms) over the time period are high.
+When mobility is low, individuals are unlikely to change their wealth over time, or such changes are slow.

 Mobility measures are assumed to be derived from the joint distribution of wealth at two points in time.
-On this basis, \citet{Shorrocks1978} described several required properties for the statistical measurement of mobility and set the standard for such measures.
-A particular feature of measures of economic mobility is that they represent an aggregation for the changes in the wealth rankings within the economy.
-This means that whenever there is a change in the rankings, the measures will suggest the existence of mobility.
-As a result, in certain circumstances mobility measures may not describe the feasibility of the typical individual to change their wealth rank.
+On this basis, Shorrocks \cite{Shorrocks1978} described several required properties for the statistical measurement of mobility and set the standard for such measures.
+A particular feature of measures of economic mobility is that they represent an aggregation of the observed changes in the individual wealth~\cite{cowell2018measuring}.
+This means that whenever there is a change in the wealth of \textit{any} individual wealth, the measures will suggest the existence of mobility.
+As a result, in certain circumstances mobility measures may not describe the feasibility of the \textit{typical} individual to change their wealth.

-Here we address this issue by introducing \textit{mixing} as a relevant concept when quantifying the feasibility of \textit{every} individual in the economy to change their rank.
+Here we address this issue by introducing \textit{mixing} as a relevant concept when quantifying the feasibility of \textit{every} individual in the economy to change their wealth.
 Mixing is a well-known concept in statistical physics.
 It describes the property of a dynamical system being strongly intertwined.
-Translated in economic terms, this means that any measure of mixing will evaluate the extent to which \textit{every} individual in an economy is able to move across the whole steady-state wealth distribution.
-If wealth dynamics are non-mixing, measures of mixing will be at their lowest value.
-Otherwise, they will tell us the extent to which the system is mixing.
-This is significantly different from mobility measures, where any change in the rankings is interpreted as existence of mobility.
+The idea is that in a mixing economy, if the wealth of a group describing the typical individuals is followed over time, the distribution of wealth within this group will gradually converge to the population wealth distribution.
+This means that any measure of mixing will evaluate the extent to which \textit{every} individual in an economy is able to move across the whole wealth distribution.
+When the convergence is rapid, we could interpret that as high wealth mixing.
+Long convergence times is interpreted as low mixing.
+If wealth dynamics are non-mixing, measures of mixing will suggest that there is no convergence.